...

-Last Updated 9th May 2025.
+Last Updated 15th September 2025.
 Legal Expert at the UK’s number one resource for people who need to make a personal injury claim.
 We work with a panel of expert no win no fee solicitors across the country, helping people to claim the compensation they deserve after accidents, injuries, and illnesses which were not their fault.
-The solicitors we work with have a wealth of experience, helping people to make a personal injury claim in cases such as a sciatic nerve lesion or medical negligence compensation case.
+The solicitors we work with have a wealth of experience, helping people to make a personal injury claim in cases such as a sciatic nerve lesion or a clinical medical negligence compensation case.

 In this case study, we are looking at the case of an adolescent girl who was awarded a total of £400,000 in compensation for negligent care post-surgery.
 The medical negligence resulted in damage to the sciatic nerve, requiring long-term nerve lesion treatment.
 Between the ages of ten and thirteen, the claimant had suffered from Crohn’s disease.
 At the age of thirteen, she underwent surgery called a ‘colectomy’ to better control her symptoms.